 In Fanny, when Marius returns and finds out what happened, he wants the child, but Fanny’s husband won’t give him up, and Fanny, who still loves Marius, stays with her husband, once more sacrificing her happiness for that of others (i.e., for her husband and her child).
 But in The Umbrellas of Cherbourg, when the former lovers finally meet again, Geneviève no longer loves Guy, Guy no longer loves Geneviève, and he is indifferent to the child they had together.

-After Geneviève leaves the filling station, Madeleine and his son, who had been out Christmas shopping, return to the station, and we see that they are a happy family.
+After Geneviève leaves the filling station, Madeleine and their son, who had been out Christmas shopping, return to the station, and we see that they are a happy family.

 There is no villain in this movie.
 No one is to blame for what happened.
 That is just the way love is, a beautiful illusion that we think will last forever until it doesn’t.